Grabow riot: A different man

 Smith was also Ben Myatt of Robertson County, Texas.
 Arrested for the torture and vicious murder of his wife, he was brought before Judge J.C.
 Scott, with Frank A. Woods as prosecutor.
 The judge, on his own motion, ordered the trial moved to Falls County, in Marlin, Texas.
 Tom Connally was the prosecutor, together with Woods.

 Evidence was also provided that Myatt had shot and killed a neighbor named John Cook and left him lying in a field.
 After he was convicted of murdering his wife in 1910 and sentenced to hang, he was transferred to Navarro County jail in Corsicana, Texas, to be tried for Cook's murder, but he escaped to Louisiana before his trial.
+He was shot and killed after being cornered by the police in Louisiana in September 1912.

-The community of Graybow
+Community of Graybow

 All that remains of Graybow are some bricks, a well, a mill pond, and a historical marker put there in 2003 by the descendants of the Galloway family and the Brotherhood of Timber Workers.
 It is still called Graybow; it is inhabited and has churches.